 Hospice New Zealand – Contact your local shop directly for opening hours and information on donating goods.

-Womens Refuge – Refuges are always looking for furniture, clothing, bedding, household items and children’s books in good condition.
+Womens Refuge – Refuges are always looking for furniture, clothing, bedding, household items and children’s books and toys in good condition.
 If you have goods to donate, please contact your local refuge and find out whether they will be of use.

 Refuges also need: